 Key Financial Summary

-|Particulars || |
+|Particulars ||Standalone ||Consolidated |

-| ||2016-17 ||2015-16 ||Change ||2016-17 ||2015-16 ||Change |
+| ||2017-18 ||2016-17 ||Change (%) ||2017-18 ||2016-17 ||Change (%) |

-|Segment results (PBIT) ||212 ||334 ||-37% ||909 ||40 |
+|Segment results (PBIT) ||325 ||212 ||54 ||1269 ||909 ||40 |

-|Capital employed ||2488 ||2400 ||4% ||5514 ||5026 ||10% |
+|Capital employed ||2396 ||2488 ||(4) ||5632 ||5514 ||2 |

-|Share to total revenue of CUMI ||23% ||24% ||- ||35% ||37% ||- |
+|Share to total revenue of CUMI (%) ||26 ||23 || ||38 ||36 || |

 |Share to segment results (PBIT) of CUMI (%) ||16 ||12 || ||40 ||35 || |

 All debts have been serviced on time.
 The Company's long and short term borrowings(other than financial lease of Rs18.1 million) as on 31st March 2018stands Nil.
 The capital expenditure program of

 The credit ratings of the Company A1+' for short-term borrowings andAA+Stable' for long-term borrowings were re-affirmed by CRISIL.
 Over the years theCompany has been resorting to a prudent mix of rupee and foreign currency borrowings tofinance its operations and achieve reduction in financing cost.
 The Finance Cost at astandalone level is at Rs15 million compared to Rs88 million last year.
 The Company earned

 At a consolidated level the interest cost has come down from

 With the Indian entity enjoying a significant natural hedge a cautious approach wasadopted to hedge the remaining exposures.
 The Company adopts prudent tax managementpolicies.

-There are no material changes and commitments affecting the financial position of theCompany which have occurred between 31st March 2017 and the date of thisreport.
+There are no material changes and commitments affecting the financial position of theCompany which have occurred between 31st March 2018 and the date of thisreport.

 INDIAN ACCOUNTING STANDARDS (IND AS) - IFRS CONVERGED STANDARDS

-The Company its subsidiaries and joint ventures in India have adopted Ind AS witheffect from 1st April 2016 pursuant to the Companies (Indian AccountingStandard) Rules 2015 notified by Ministry of Corporate Affairs on 16thFebruary 2015.
+The Company its subsidiaries and joint ventures in India adopted Ind AS witheffect from 1st April 2016 pursuant to the Companies (Indian AccountingStandard) Rules 2015 notified by Ministry of Corporate Affairs on 16thFebruary 2015.

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The controls have been designed and categorised based on thenature type and the risk rating so as to effectively ensure the reliability of operationswith adequate checks and balances.

 The Internal Audit team evaluates the effectiveness and adequacy of internal controlscompliance with operating systems policies and procedures of the Company and recommendsimprovements if any.
-Significant audit observations and the corrective/preventive actiontaken or proposed to be taken by the process owners are presented to the Audit Committee.Annual review of adherence to the agreed action plan is carried out.
+Significant audit observations and the corrective/preventive actiontaken or proposed to be taken by the process owners are presented to the Audit Committee.Periodic review of adherence to the agreed action plan is carried out.
 The scope ofInternal Audit is annually determined by the Audit Committee considering the inputs fromthe Statutory Auditor and the Management.